PHYSICAL METHODS IN ORGANIC CHEMISTRY

 The slides used by the teacher during the course will be published on Elly at the beginning of the course.

 Verification of the achievements of the course will be carried out by a written examination followed by an oral one (in case the written exam has been passed).

 The written examination takes 3.5 h and consists in two exercises: in the first one the student is required to elucidate the structure of an unknown compound of medium difficulty by analyzing 1H-NMR, 13C-NMR 1H-1H COSY spectra; in the second one it is required to elucidate the structure of an unknown compound of low difficulty by a combined analysis of NMR, IR, MS and UV spectra.
 During the exam the student must have his own calculator and the tables of chemical shifts, IR absorptions, and mass fragments.

 The written examination aims at verifying whether the student has developed the skill in applying the knowledge and understanding in the analysis of spectroscopic data, in fact he has to explain the logical process he has followed for solving exercises.
 The written examination will be judged sufficient whether the student will show good skills in analyzing spectra and in following correct logical processes in building the structure of the unknown molecule, even if he could not reach the correct structure.

-The grades are given in thirtieths.
-A minimum of eighteen thirtieths is required as a threshold.
+The result of examinations is marked in thirtieth.
+A minimum of eighteen thirtieth is required as a threshold.
 The final mark is the average of the written and oral examination results.